PrernaSingh01/JavaScript_Learning/README.md

 <hr>

-#Day20 of #100DaysOfCode: Started diving into ES6 today!🚀
+#Day20 of #100DaysOfCode: Started diving into ES6 today!🚀 <br>
-Learning about its powerful features and solving coding questions along the way.
+Learning about its powerful features and solving coding questions along the way. <br>
 Exciting times in my coding journey! 💪